timmyRS/UtopiaScript/docs/extensions.md

 ### Debug

+The debug extension, which is enabled by default when using the `utopia` CLI command, provides two statements:

+- `dump <var>` which will call [var_dump](https://www.php.net/manual/en/function.var-dump.php) on the given variable, and
-The debug extension provides `debug <on|off>;` to toggle debug mode on-demand, which is especially useful for debugging bigger scripts.
-It is enabled by default when using the `utopia` CLI command.
+- `debug <on|off>;` to toggle debug mode on-demand, which is especially useful for debugging bigger scripts.

-An example using `utopia repl`:
+    An example via `utopia repl`:
+    ```
     > debug on;
     <
     </block>